mitsuba-renderer/enoki/docs/intro.rst

 ---------------------------

-Enoki addresses these issues and provides a *complete* solution for vectorizing modern C++ applications with nontrivial control flow and data structures, dynamic memory allocation, virtual function calls, and vector calls across module boundaries.
+Enoki addresses these issues and provides a *complete* solution for vectorizing and differentiating modern C++ applications with nontrivial control flow and data structures, dynamic memory allocation, virtual method calls, and vector calls across module boundaries.
 It has the following design goals:

 1. **Unobtrusive**: Only minor modifications are necessary to convert existing C++ code into its Enoki-vectorized equivalent, which remains readable and